 Jane Nofuente – Clinical Lab Specialist

-“I had this passion of being a Scientist and serving my patients with accuracy and proficiency the moment I knew that my mom passed away due to clerical error.
+“I had this passion of being a Scientist and serving my patients with accuracy and proficiency the moment I knew that my mom passed away due to a clinical error.
 She passed away when I was 10 years old.
 Growing up with so much pain of being motherless I promised myself that someday I will be a good healthcare worker like my sister.
 I want to save lives and take good care of sick people.
 I Know that the Lord has called me to be in this field, and I want to serve my purpose here on earth.
 All for God’s Glory.”

 #1 Grow Professionally